 2. Ventilate, Ventilate, Ventilate

-Adequate installation of cooling and ventilation can ensure your system does not overheat.
-Prevent your DVR from reaching its boiling point in the following ways:
+Adequate cooling and ventilation can ensure your system does not overheat.
+Prevent your DVR from reaching its boiling point with the following tips:

 - Install cabinet fans or spot coolers to increase ventilation.